pezhman32/anagram/README.md

 larger and larger.
 One solution is to save it onto disk on every `N` line parsed.<br />
 So when we read new items we have to fetch part of the list (in fixed amount) into memory and look for existing anagram.

+Also this solution does not cover any character other than 26 english chars. this can easily extended by editing `Anagram.doesFit()` method.

 #### @Author
 pezhman32@gmail.com